ckottke/ckottke.github.io/calc3/index.md

 Instead, a selection of these problems will appear on each weekly quiz.

-**Quizzes**: There will be a 20 minute quiz at the beginning of lecture each Friday, consisting of two to four problems selected verbatim from the homework problems from the previous three lectures.
+**Quizzes**: There will be a 20 minute quiz at the beginning of lecture each Friday (excepting the two Exam days below), which will consist of two to four problems selected from the homework problems from the previous three lectures.

 **Exams**: There will be two in-class midterm exams, and a cumulative final.
 Dates are as follows:

-- Friday, September 23: Exam 1
+- Exam 1: Friday, September 23
-- Friday, November 4: Exam 2
+- Exam 2: Friday, November 4
-- TBD: Final exam
+- Final exam: TBD

 **Assessment**:
 Your course performance (Sat/Unsat) will be evaluated based on quizzes and exams, weighted as below.
-Class participation and attendence will be reflected in the narrative evaluation.
+Class participation and attendance will be reflected in the narrative evaluation.

 - Quizzes: 20%
 - Exam 1: 20%